nickfarm27/foundX-Azure/README.md

 - [datasets](#datasets)

 ## Dataset Features Explanation
-The [raw dataset](https://github.com/nickfarm27/foundX-Azure/blob/main/datasets/raw_dataset.csv) is a collection of 17 socio-economic factors and health status data of a population from counties of 26 states in the United States.
+The [raw dataset](https://github.com/nickfarm27/foundX-Azure/blob/main/datasets/raw_dataset.csv) is a collection of 17 socio-economic factors and health status data of a population from the counties of 26 selected states in the United States.
 The description of each feature of the dataset shown in the table below.
 The column 'Accepted Range of Values' is a guide on what values are accepted for the [regression model](https://github.com/nickfarm27/foundX-Azure/blob/main/AutoML/regression.py).

 Feature  | Description | Accepted Range of Values
 ------------- | ------------- | -------------